 How to plant and care for Monstera Epipremnoides

 Monstera epipremnoides is an excellent rare collection of indoor plants.
 The collector plant sells for $100 to $200 depending on the overall health and the variety.

 You must know how to care for it properly to have a long-lasting healthy plant in your home.
-You can grow it as an indoor houseplant where it grows up to 10 feet or plant it outside to grow up to 30 feet in mild climates.
+You can grow it as an indoor houseplant where it grows up to 10 feet or plants it outside to grow up to 30 feet in mild climates.